freetzing/fritzing-data/README.md

 ## Contributing

 **Pull Requests are welcome!** Help contribute to this repository by adding Fritzing data that you find out in the wild.
 The more data that we can test against, the more complete `fritzing-js` gets.
+If you can find any **FZBZ**, or **FZPZ** files to test against, that would be much appreciated.

 ## License